int-prob/int-prob-code/README.md

 2. Link to homepages of graduate students if they exist
 3. As FRG events (workshops, conferences, summer schools) are organized, create and maintain their dedicated webpages, possibly as subpages of this website
 4. Create a forum-like space to discuss Integrable Probability, and open it to anonymous comments during FRG events.
 This item needs technical thinking: how to best organize a moderated forum; can we marry it to [Mathoverflow](https://mathoverflow.net), how to best run LaTeX at the forum, etc.
-1. (?)
-Register a standalone domain for this website **EDIT:** in fact HTTPS is only supported with github.io, so I think we should not get a custom domain
+1. Possibly register a standalone domain with a simpler name, and set forwarding to github.